 Accredited CRNA Programs are reviewed regularly.

-Loma Linda University’s Nurse Anesthesia Program received initial accreditation in January 2011.
-It was given 6 years accreditation and will be reviewed again 5/2017.
-It did not receive the maximum of 10 years because it is a new program.
+Loma Linda University’s Nurse Anesthesia Program was reviewed in May 2017.
+It was given 10 years accreditation and will be reviewed again 5/2027.
+It received the maximum of 10 years and is considered a very stable program.

 An average nurse anesthetist salary in California

 California CRNA salaries are among the highest in the US, mostly because of the higher cost of living.
-CRNA Salaries range from $150,000 to $200,000.
+CRNA Salaries have an annual mean wage of $217,230.